LiterallyTheOne/os_lab/docs/session_1.md

 developers because of its flexibility.
 Even in cutting-edge fields like deep learning, most research papers and projects are built on Linux platforms.
+Also, all the android phones are based on Linux.

 For computer engineers, understanding Linux is fundamental.
 In this course, we will focus on learning the basics and